asterbot/Web-Dev-notes/React/react-intro.md

      </ul>
 ```

-and in the console we get this upon clicking
+and in the console we get this upon clicking<br>
 ![Alt text](images/image-6.png)

 This shows many properties like <br>